maxryan4/RISC-V-T7/README.md

 - Top Level File

 ### Short Summary
 We finished two CPUs: a single circuit and a pipelined version, both designed purely in hardware.
 We also made a two set associative cache with write back.
 For extra credit, we additionally implemented PC dynamic branch prediction and we ran the programs on FPGA.
+This is the pipelined branch, to see the single cycle branch go to the single_cycle branch

 ### Individual Statements:
 - [Personal Statement: Alexander Lewis](statements/Alex.md)